 When you can end your membership in our plan

-[States may modify this section for any differences in state disenrollment timeframes.]
+[States can modify this section for any differences in state disenrollment timeframes.]

 Most people with Medicare can end their membership during certain times of the year.
-Since you have <Medicaid program name>, you have some choices to end your membership with our plan any month of the year.
+Since you also have Healthy Connections Medicaid, you can end your membership with our plan any month of the year.

-In addition, you may end your membership in our plan during the following periods each year:
+In addition, Medicare rules mean you may end or switch your membership in our plan during the following periods each year:

-The Annual Enrollment Period, which lasts from October 15 to December 7.
+The Open Enrollment Period, which lasts from October 15 to December 7.
 If you choose a new plan during this period, your membership in our plan ends on December 31 and your membership in the new plan starts on January 1.

 The Medicare Advantage (MA) Open Enrollment Period, which lasts from January 1 to March 31 and also for new Medicare beneficiaries who are enrolled in a plan, from the month of entitlement to Part A and Part B until the last day of the 3rd month of entitlement.
 If you choose a new plan during this period, your membership in the new plan starts the first day of the next month.

-There may be other situations when you are eligible to make a change to your enrollment.
+There may be other situations when you’re eligible to make a change to your enrollment.
 For example, when:

 you move out of our service area,

-your eligibility for <Medicaid program name> or Extra Help changed, or
+your eligibility for Healthy Connections Medicaid or Extra Help changed, or

 if you recently moved into, currently are getting care in, or just moved out of a nursing facility or a long-term care hospital.